General Contact Information

 2. Federal Supplemental Educational Opportunity Grant(SEOG)

-Grants ranging from $100 to $4,000 a year are awarded to a limited number of United States citizens or eligible non-citizens who demonstrate extreme financial need as determined by the federal needs analysis formula.
+Grants ranging from $100 a year are awarded to a limited number of United States citizens or eligible non-citizens who demonstrate extreme financial need as determined by the federal needs analysis formula.
 Recipients must be first-time undergraduates enrolled in a degree program and making satisfactory pursuit and progress toward a degree.

 3. Federal Work-Study

 Employment opportunities are offered to United States citizens and eligible non-citizens who demonstrate financial need.
 Recipients must be enrolled in a degree program and be making satisfactory pursuit and progress toward a degree.
 Recipients are offered the opportunity to work 20 hours a week at various types of jobs both on and off campus.
 The starting rate of pay is $7.25 an hour.

 4. Federal Aid to Native Americans

 Awards are granted to applicants who are at least one-quarter American Indian, Eskimo, or Aleut and a member of a tribe, band, or group on record with the Bureau of Indian Affairs.
 In addition, the student must be enrolled full-time in a degree-granting program and demonstrate need.
 For further information or to obtain applications, write to:

 Department of Education